 “I can hear my mother too, far in the waves.”

-The man rises and pulls myself up with him, gliding us into the water.
-I don’t stop him.
-I can’t even think of anything other than him.
+But I say this to myself.
+The man rises, pulls me up with him, glides us into the water.
+I don’t stop him; I can’t think of anything other than him.
 Everything around me goes silent.
-We drift further and further, and, on an impulse, I dive under a wave.
+We drift further, further, and on an impulse I dive under a wave.

 For a moment my mind goes clear.
 You can’t know how free it is, to be clear.
 I open my eyes and watch the sun try to peek through the water, where sheds of light glimmer like a rainstorm of golden glitter.

-Each instance where the sun pokes its head, I start to see pieces of my past.
-In one glint is mama, another dad, a few moments afterwards my baby brother, and the boy from the playground is with the teacher, my first date and party boy too.
-And they’re all sinking, sinking to the bottom.
-Flowing down past the depths and the black abyss.
-I’m drowning them all.
+Each instance where the sun pokes its head, I start to see pieces of my past: In one glint is Mama, another Dad, a few moments afterwards my baby brother, and the boy from the playground is with the teacher, my first date and party boy too.
+And they’re all sinking to the bottom, flowing down past the depths and the black abyss.
+I am drowning them all.

 Missiles of white jet from the sky and circle him.
 It’s not until I’m closer when I register that I am mistaken again, and the doves are seagulls, and they’re crowing so loudly that the man has stopped playing.
-A security man approaches him and asks him for his permit to play.
+A security man approaches him, asks him for his permit to play.
 The man doesn’t answer because he’s trying to bat away the seagulls, and all the beachgoers have fled.
-I push past and try to explain to the guard that he’s hearing the sand and to give him a minute to gather himself.
-I’m told he can’t play without a permit, and I respond that he knows, and we will leave immediately.
-The man keeps flailing his arms until security has had enough and steps toward him, where the man pushes him away.
+I push past and try to explain to the guard: He’s hearing the sand, have some decency, give him a minute to gather himself, won’t you.
+I’m told he can’t play without a permit, and I respond that he knows, that we will leave soon.
+The man keeps flailing his arms until security has had enough and steps toward him.
+The man pushes him away.

-Albeit leaving my sandals back at the shore, I walk on foot the entire way to the station.
+Albeit leaving my sandals on the shore, I walk on foot the entire way to the station.

 When I arrive I’m greeted by a secretary in white behind a desk.
 I ask for a man recently taken in from Coney Island.
 He has no clue who I’m speaking of.
 So I describe him, and the deskman chuckles.
 That one.
 I’m told the man has escaped.
 Then the deskman explains that I’m to go and pass this message on to his fans awaiting at the boardwalk, and my homeless friend also.
 Then he takes it back, too afraid of the news of a prison break spreading to the public.
 We agree to keep the secret between us.

 He turns before I can even acknowledge him aloud, like he senses my presence.
 Like I’m some apparitional orb or chill of cold air coursing through him.
-We lock eyes for what feels like a day.
-I’m so near him that I could throw a rock and it’d kill him, but not near enough I could kiss him.
+We lock eyes for what feels like a day, I so near him that I could throw a rock and it’d kill him, but not so near enough that I could kiss him.

-Then he turns back around.
-Takes a step forward in the water, doesn’t look back at me this time, and continues ahead.
-I look closer and I see his feet atop the water surface, like the ocean is floor tile and he’s gliding casually along overhead.
-His steps come down onto the water top like hardwood, and he continues like this into the direction of the sunset, until the light drowns him into an amber pool and I never see him again.
+Then he turns back around, takes a step forward in the water, doesn’t look back at me, and continues ahead.
+I look closer, see his feet atop the water surface, like the ocean is floor tile and he’s gliding casually along overhead.
+His steps land on the water like hardwood, and he continues like this into the direction of the sunset, until the light drowns him into an amber pool and I never see him again.